Task Management for ADHD: Systems Built for How Your Brain Works

 Layer 3 – Reduce decisions at the point of action.
 Every decision is a hurdle.
 Pre-decide what you’ll work on during a planning session, not in the moment.
 Limit your active task list to three items maximum.
 If you have 47 tasks, that’s a backlog, not a to-do list.

 Layer 4 – Build momentum triggers.
-ADHD brains struggle with task initiation but rarely struggle with task continuation once engaged.
+ADHD brains struggle most with task initiation, and once engaged, continuation often comes more easily.
 Use micro-starts: commit to just the first two minutes.
 Set a visible timer and pair boring tasks with body doubling (working alongside another person, physically or virtually).

 Use Pomodoro intervals adapted for ADHD to create artificial start points every 15-20 minutes.
 For more on managing ADHD productivity challenges, the same layered approach applies.